CS-271/CS-271.github.io/index.md

 **Location:** MD 119
 **Instructor:** Johanna Beyer
 (pronunciation: yo-haan-nah; pronouns: she/her/hers)
-**Recommended Preparation:** CS 171, CS 179, CS 279, or some data visualization experience.
+**Recommended Preparation:** CS 171, CS 179, CS 279, or data visualization experience.
 Please contact course staff if you are unsure about the course pre-requisites!
 **Office Hours:** Wed 3pm, Maxwell-Dworkin, Room 211

 ### Course Description
 This course covers advanced topics in data visualization.
-Over the course of the semester, we will examine seminal works and recent state-of-the-art research in information visualization, scientific visualization and visual analytics.
+Over the course of the semester, we will examine seminal works and recent state-of-the-art research in information visualization, scientific visualization, and visual analytics.
 Students are encouraged to bring in ongoing or related research.
-Topics covered in this class include: interaction, storytelling, evaluation, color, volume rendering, vector field visualization, visualization in sciences, big data visualization, uncertainty visualization, and visualization for machine learning.
+Topics covered in this class include interaction, storytelling, evaluation, color, volume rendering, vector field visualization, visualization in sciences, big data visualization, uncertainty visualization, and visualization for machine learning.
 Students will work on a semester-long visualization project that will allow them to visualize their own data sets.
 We will take a structured approach on how to read, analyze, present, and discuss research topics.
 Furthermore, we will employ peer-feedback and formal design critiques to analyze each other's work.